andy5995/vs-fltk/docs/for-developers.md

 - **schemas** high level specs, souinrce of information for documentation and automatic code-gen.
 - **commons** extra public files (some auto-generated) which are part of every **vs** distribution.

-## Debug logging

-**vs** has some features to simplify debugging, mostly to support automatic tests and benchmarks, but they might be useful in other scenarios as well.
-`vs::globals::debug` is responsible for that, and it is exposed in several ways:
-- in embedded scripts
-- via a special xml `debug` tag
-- in the `vs.fltk` C interface as well
-While using it you can define a key and value.
-The current timestamp at nanoseconds resolution is also automatically recorded.
-Records are saved to a file with name `VS_DEBUG_FILE` if set, otherwise no output will be emitted.
-Older content is destroyed.
-The file format is just a simple CSV with horizontal tabs as separator of fields and newlines for rows.
-The order is *key*, *value* & *timestamp*.

-`vs::globals::debug` should not be confused with the ordinary logging functions which are also exposed in similar ways, but which are generally contextual and they mostly output to `stdout`.

 ## Variables of environment
 They are frequently used for both *benchmarks* and *tests*.
 They can also be useful for the developer while testing new functionality, so they have been all covered in [here](./env-vars.md) for reference.